All Products

 Access MethodThe access method of the source database.
 Select Alibaba Cloud Instance.

-Instance RegionThe region in which the source PolarDB for PostgreSQL(Compatible with Oracle) cluster resides.
+Instance RegionThe region in which the source PolarDB for PostgreSQL (Compatible with Oracle) cluster resides.

-Instance IDThe ID of the source PolarDB for PostgreSQL(Compatible with Oracle) cluster.
+Instance IDThe ID of the source PolarDB for PostgreSQL (Compatible with Oracle) cluster.

-Database NameThe name of the source database in the PolarDB for PostgreSQL(Compatible with Oracle) cluster.
+Database NameThe name of the source database in the PolarDB for PostgreSQL (Compatible with Oracle) cluster.

-Database AccountThe database account of the source PolarDB for PostgreSQL(Compatible with Oracle) cluster.
+Database AccountThe database account of the source PolarDB for PostgreSQL (Compatible with Oracle) cluster.
 For information about the permissions that are required for the account, see the Permissions required for database accounts section of this topic.

 Database Password

-• If you do not use an existing instance, you must configure parameters for the source database.
+• If you do not select an existing database, you must configure the following database information.

 Database TypeThe type of the destination database.
 Select AnalyticDB for MySQL 3.0.